fractaldotbox/alpha-bees/README.md

   - Policies and reference signals remain encrypted until execution to prevent sandwich attacks.
 - Agents are able to generate final instructions using the policy, which is protocol-specific (e.g., staking, swapping, supplying for yield, etc.).
 - Agents evaluate on-chain portoflio of all agents.
 They listen to transactions from other agents and act to achieve low-latency risk management, although they don't talk directly to each other
-- For demo purposes, perform rebalancing on Aave and Morpho
+- For demo purposes, perform rebalancing on Aave and Morpho.

 ### For visualized charts